 Jesus, whose parents fled with him as political refugees to Egypt after his birth (Matt.
-2), was consistently attentive to and compassionate with people who were ostracized from society.
+2), was consistent, attentive to and compassionate with people who were ostracized from society.
 Jesus taught his disciples to welcome strangers, to minister to prisoners and to provide for anyone who was hungry, thirsty or in need of clothing, because through these actions his disciples would minister directly to him (Matt.
 25:31-46).
 He described his mission as bringing good news to the poor, proclaiming release to the captives, giving sight to the blind and freeing the oppressed (Lk.
 4:18-21).
 He consistently violated social norms, sharing God's love by spending time with and eating with those on the margins of society, such as "sinners," tax collectors, Gentiles and Samaritans (Matt.
 8:5-14; Mk.
 7:24-30; Lk.
 5:29-32, 7:1-10, 10:25-37, 17:11-19; Jn.
 4).
-The Apostle Paul taught the first churches how Christ's giving up his life for all because of love, and then being raised up through the power of God's love, broke down dividing walls and created peace between hostile peoples (Eph.
+The Apostle Paul taught the first churches how Christ's life and sacrifice were a sign of God's powerful love that for all because of love, and then being raised up through the power of God's love, broke down dividing walls and created peace between hostile peoples (Eph.
 2:11-22).